+Date:

-Date: I, Name of Learner , acknowledge that I have m net with my faculty advisor, in Name of Faculty Advisor , regarding a failing grade in n an assessment Course Number and Title I also acknowledge that I h nave received an individualized plan of remediation for this assessment as determined by the course di rector.
-Lastly, I understand tha the individualized plan of remediation mu st be completed to the satisfa ction of the course director in the stated time frame.
-Learner Signature: Date Faculty Advisor Signature: Date Course Director Signature: Date
+I,, acknowledge that I have met with my faculty advisor, Name of Learner in Name of Faculty Advisor plan of remediation for this assessment as determined by the course director.
+Lastly, I understand that the individualized plan of remediation must be completed to the satisfaction of the course director in the stated time frame.